CarmeLabs/packages/default/code/jobs/readme.md

-## Commands Instructions.
+## Jobs
-This is a placeholder for the commands directory.
+This is a placeholder for the `jobs` directory.

+This directory should be used specifically for:
+    - Things used for cron jobs.
+    - Airflow DAGs.